andres81/Model_of_the_Psyche/case-files/society-rules-of-engagement/README.md

 # Table of Contents

+* Role of society to cater for the needs of women in a male dominated world
 * Public Transport
 * Societal exclusion of minorities based on geography, culture or ethnicity by way of social engineering
 * Love
 * Dutch mentality

+# Role of society to cater for the needs of women in a male dominated world

+## Female students

+Fraternities, student-societies, have clearly [failed](https://andreschepers.nl/#bullying-at-work-and-in-education), in offering an addendum to the experiences a student goes through.
+Instead of constructive experiences to aid and add to the growth process, and making happy memories, females are abused, damaged, scorned, and given the experience of a society that couldn't care less.

+Let's not complain here, in this work of writing, but instead look at a solution and a design of a system, offered as a proposal to the members of society, to put in place, in order to be able to rely on

 # 1. Public Transport